The Must-Do Margaret River Half Day Wine Tour

 Relax and let us take you to the best places

 …on our Great Tastes Half Day Wine Tour.
 You can book a half day brewery and winery tour with us – we’ll pick you up then take you for lunch at Cowaramup Brewery or Cheeky Monkey Brewery.
-We love their tasting paddles – and a good brewery lunch is just the ting before an afternoon of wine tasting.
-We visit two wineries – either the ones mentioned above, or Churchview, Willespie, Knotting Hill, Evens & Tate or Thompson’s Estate.
+We love their tasting paddles – and a good brewery lunch is just the thing before an afternoon of wine tasting.
+We visit two wineries – either the ones mentioned above, or Churchview, Willespie, Knotting Hill, Evens & Tate, Fermoy or Thompson’s Estate.